Chapter 37

 "[48] I am the bread of life.
 [49] Your forefathers ate the manna in the desert, yet they died.
 [50] But here is the bread that comes down from heaven, which a man may eat and not die.
 [51] I am the living bread that came down from heaven.
 If anyone eats of this bread, he will live forever.
 This bread is my flesh, which I will give for the life of the world.""

-In reading this passage care must be taken to insure that we do not misinterpret what Jesus is teaching us.
-Specifically, He does not mean that some how we are to literally eat His flesh and drink His blood.
-To see this let us return to our passage in the Gospel according to John and read how Jesus corrected those who believed He was telling them to physically eat Him.
-It is recorded in,
+In reading this passage care must be taken to insure we do not misinterpret what Jesus is teaching us.
+Specifically, He does not mean we are to literally eat His flesh and drink His blood.
+To see this let us return to our passage in the Gospel according to John and read from,

 John 6:60-63